aliyarozercan/f19-ex3/README.md

 Speculate on why the optimal design you have obtained is in some respects uncharacteristic of a rapid event-related design.
 Specifically, consider

 1. What effect is the lack of counterbalancing having here?
 What would you predict if equal weight were given to detection efficiency and 3rd order counterbalancing?

+Counterbalancing is about how well we want to control the predictibility.
+The higher number would mean lesser predictibility of the stimuli sequence.
+3 order counterbalancing means a higher unpredictibility compared to first order counterbalancing.

 2. What effect does the number of conditions have here?
 What would you predict if there were 6 conditions?

+We add the conditions to contrast the effects of two signals; in this way we can isolate the processes of interest.
+High condition number should make the interpretation harder.
+It may mean more than one base signal points and more than one top signal points.

+Addendum: It takes waaay longer than having only two conditions.

 You will investigate these questions in the next sections, but please answer these questions before looking at your results from part 2 & 3.